129 databases found General and Multi-disciplinaryX

 Critical reviews of the literature in the social sciences, physical sciences, and biomedical/life sciences.
 All articles are written by experts in the field who evaluate the primary research done on a topic and identify major articles in that subject area.
 The database allows searches across the 45+ individual "Annual Review of..." journals.

 First-ime user?
 Access requires an Esri ArcGIS account.
-To request an account, current McMaster students, faculty and staff should contact firstname.lastname@example.org.
+To request an account, current McMaster students, faculty and staff should fill in this ArcGIS Software Request form or contact contact firstname.lastname@example.org.
 Once your account is approved, sign in to these products with the ArcGIS login (not Your ArcGIS organization's URL).

 Provides location-based analysis that can be used for market planning, site selection, customer targeting and other decisions.
 Use web-based GIS (Geographic Information System) mapping technology to visualize demographic, lifestyle, behavioural, psychographic (e.g., PRIZM, Tapestry Segmentation) spending and business data for over 130 countries (including Canada).
 Data is derived from a variety of sources (e.g. Esri, Environics, Infogroup, Michael Bauer Research) and will vary for each country.
 Adding or importing your own data is supported.
 Maps, charts, infographics and reports can be created and saved for any area.